 Graduate students must maintain a minimum grade point ratio (GPR) of 3.00 (B average based on a 4.00 scale) in all course work.
-Graduate students will not receive graduate degree credit for undergraduate courses taken on a satisfactory/unsatisfactory basis.
-Graduate students may not receive grades other than satisfactory(S) or unsatisfactory (U) in graduate courses bearing the numbers 681, 684, 690, 691, 692, 693 and 695.
-No other graduate course may be taken S/U. Graduate students may be permitted to take KINE 199 classes on an S/U basis.
-The GPR is computed by using all graduate courses taken since being admitted to the current degree program, and all undergraduate, graduate, and transfer courses listed on the degree plan.
+Courses in which grades of Satisfactory (S) or Unsatisfactory (U) are given are 681, 684, 690, 691, 692, 693, 695.
+No other course may be taken S/U. The GPR is computed by using all graduate courses taken since being admitted to the current degree program and all undergraduate and transfer courses listed on the degree plan.